textpattern/textpattern.github.io/brand/user-docs-guide.md

 layout: document
 category: Brand
 published: true
-title: Development guidelines for Textpattern documentation
+title: Guidelines for documentation development
 description: Guidelines for the development of Textpattern user documentation.
 ---